-For most high school seniors, one of the rites of spring has become the application process for college and the attendant need for funding college expenses.
-Indeed, spring for high school seniors (and their parents) is a season of change and a time of wading through the process of seeking scholarships, grants and loans long after submitting college applications.
+For most high school seniors, one of the rites of spring has become the college application process and the attendant need for funding college expenses.
+Indeed, spring for high school seniors (and their parents) is a season of change.
+And it’s a time to seek scholarships, grants, and loans long after submitting college applications.

-Many families are impacted, financially, by this rite.
-In my practice of handling college expenses cases, I see divorced families, especially, dealing with the question of who is responsible for funding college.
+This rite financially impacts many families.
+In my practice of handling college expense cases, I see divorced families.
+Especially, dealing with the question of who is responsible for funding college.

 The South Carolina case law governing college expenses has changed – again and again – during my years of practice.